Emergency Care of a Child (for Adult Nurses working ED departments)

 Reflect on personal coping style and resilience building behaviours

-Adult nurses working in Emergency Departments within SET area
+Adult nurses working in Emergency Departments within South Eastern Trust area

 Lectures, videos, discussion, simulation & case studies.